-- Spread a third of the ricotta cheese mixture over the noodles.
+- Spread a third of the ricotta cheese mixture over the lasagne sheets.
 Sprinkle with a quarter of the parmesan and a quarter of the mozzarella.

 - Add a third of the spinach and mushroom mixture, and dollop about half a cup of marinara sauce over the spinach.

-- Add a second layer of noodles then repeat the steps above – ricotta, parmesan and mozzarella, spinach mushrooms and marinara sauce.
+- Add a second layer of lasagne sheets then repeat the steps above – ricotta, parmesan and mozzarella, spinach mushrooms and marinara sauce.